 Our Modern Languages, Literature & Culture MA gives students the opportunity to deepen their knowledge of one or more of the languages and cultures of the French, German, Portuguese and Spanish-speaking worlds.
 You’ll be able to choose from the widest range of modules from the medieval to the contemporary and covering film, literature, visual arts, drama, philosophy, cultural memory and history.

-• Benefit from being taught in our French, German and Spanish, Portuguese & Latin American Studies Departments which are amongst the UK’s most highly rated for teaching and research.• Study in departments which pride themselves on taking a close interest in graduate students, and on offering teaching, often in small groups, that draws on the breadth and depth of research expertise and enthusiasm.• Take advantage of our central location in London giving you easy access to a wide range of institutes and centres that promote French, German, Hispanic and Lusophone culture.• Learn from distinguished London partners as part of your degree (previous collaborative partners have included the Tate, Imperial War Museum, Freud Museum and the Wiener Library), making the most of King’s London position.• Tailor your MA to suit your interests with our truly interdisciplinary approach within languages and across languages.
+• Benefit from being taught in our French, German and Spanish, Portuguese & Latin American Studies Departments which are amongst the UK’s most highly rated for teaching and research.• Study in departments which pride themselves on taking a close interest in graduate students, and on offering teaching, often in small groups, that draws on the breadth and depth of research expertise and enthusiasm.• Take advantage of our central location in London giving you easy access to a wide range of institutes and centres that promote French, German, Hispanic and Lusophone culture.
+We regularly collaborate with distinguished London partners (previous collaborative partners have included the Tate, Imperial War Museum, Freud Museum and the Wiener Library).• Tailor your MA to suit your interests with our truly interdisciplinary approach within languages and across languages.